EzyWebwerkstaden/Docs/code-standard/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Ezy Code's documentation!
+Welcome to Ezy Code!
 ====================================

+Here will be all resources for code standard and structure.

 Contents: